Random Number Conversion and LOCC Conversion via Restricted Storage: Proofs of Theorems, Propositions and Lemmas

 \subsection{Proof of Lemma \ref{sol0}}

 \Label{sol0.app} The existence of the unique solution of the equation (\ref{threshold0}) is equivalent to the existence of the unique zero point of the function (\ref{f}).
 Since

 the function $f$ is strictly monotonically decreasing over $\R$ because of $\mu>0$.
 Since $f$ satisfies (\ref{f>0}) and (\ref{f<0}), the function $f$ has the unique zero point $\beta_{\mu,v,s}$ due to the intermediate value theorem.
-In addition, $\beta_{\mu,v,s}<s$ obviously holds from the definition. \endproof
+In addition, $\beta_{\mu,v,s}<s$ holds because the left-hand side of (\ref{threshold0}) is negative for any $x>s$ although the right-hand side is always positive. \endproof